Azure Key Vault keys, secrets and certificates overview

 - Secrets: Provides secure storage of secrets, such as passwords and database connection strings.
 For more information, see About secrets.

 - Certificates: Supports certificates, which are built on top of keys and secrets and add an automated renewal feature.
+Keep in mind when a certificate is created, an addressable key and secret are also created with the same name.
 For more information, see About certificates.

 - Azure Storage account keys: Can manage keys of an Azure Storage account for you.
 Internally, Key Vault can list (sync) keys with an Azure Storage Account, and regenerate (rotate) the keys periodically.
 For more information, see Manage storage account keys with Key Vault.